 Nonethess, using average total compensation data for investment bankers from analyst to managing director (MD) level in the Americas, APAC and EMEA from recruitment firm Pinpoint Partners, we've plotted how much you might reasonably expect to take home over a successful 20 year investment banking career in London, New York and Hong Kong.
 Once you hit MD level (around 15 years in), we've presumed for simplicity that your pay just plateaus.

-If you're in banking to make big money the implication is that you need to hang around long term.
-The difference in cumulative net pay between a 20 year front office banking career and a 25 year front office banking career is huge. - If you want the big money now, you need to work your way up to managing director (which will take you around 20 years) and to hang on in there for as long as possible.
-If you drop out after just 10 years, your cumulative net pay will have 'only' hit £671k ($967k), a large proportion of which is likely to have been eaten by the high cost of living in London.
+As the charts show, if you want to make the really big money, you need to hang around long term.
+The difference in cumulative net pay between a 5,10, 15 and 20 year front-office banking career is frankly huge.
+Therefore, you need to work your way up to managing director (which will take you around 15 years) and to hang on in there for as long as possible.
+If you drop out after just five or 10 years, your cumulative earnings will take a huge hit.